corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/utxo-advanced-ledger-extensions/building-basic-contract-design.md

 }
 ```

 The `verify` function is marked final for security reasons, and therefore additional commands cannot be added to the contract.
-For example, the contract may wish to describe multiple ways to `Update` a state, or set of states.
+For example, the contract may wish to describe multiple ways to `Update` a {{< tooltip >}}state{{< /tooltip >}}, or set of states.
 The contract only defines a single `Update` command: there can only be one mechanism to perform updates.

 The second problem lies in the commands themselves and their names. `Create`, `Update` and `Delete` are very ambiguous names, which may not make sense depending on the context of the contract being implemented.